venusshum/notifications-report/README.md

 scripts/run_app.sh
 ```

+After running the app, you should have an http service running locally at http://127.0.0.1:6018/cubes

 Celery queue reader - to start celery workers which consumes tasks from SQS, posted originally from API.
 ```
 scripts/run_celery.sh
 ```

+## Database version
+The Cubes model was built based on the api database migration version '0184_alter_primary_key_1'.

 ##  To test the application